chef-boneyard/chef-web-docs-2016/chef_master/source/api_compliance.rst

    * - ``200``
      - Success.
    * - ``402``
      - Request Failed -- Node is not reachable.
-A failed response returnes one of the following messages:
+A failed response returns one of the following messages:

        Connection timeout: